 Basic infrastructure is missing at the Stations of Barnes, Mortlake and North Sheen which have no lift access to platforms.
-Mortlake Station would have an enormous extra strain put on what is essentially a rural station in character on a single-lane and heavily used road.
+Mortlake Station would have an enormous extra strain put on what is essentially a rural station in character on a singlelane and heavily used road and the trains and buses have insufficient capacity to manage the extra.